joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/28/pageoneplus/quote-of-the-day-middle-age-ills-can-be-linked-to-pregnancies.html

 **The Ducks and Kings are very different teams that share the same goal of winning**\
-`In a Freeway Faceoff clash, one team was onto the start of something and the other was trying to keep their something from reaching its end.`\
+`In a Freeway Faceoff clash, one team was on to the start of something and the other was trying to keep its something from reaching an end`\
 https://nytimes.com/athletic/6846440/2025/11/28/ducks-kings-freeway-faceoff-nhl-california/

 **Texas spoiled Texas A&M's undefeated season, SEC title hopes.
 Will win also get Horns into Playoff?**\